nyan222/roman_empire_zoomcamp/README.md

 See also an article [Understanding Service accounts](https://cloud.google.com/iam/docs/understanding-service-accounts).

-The course shows, that we have to have these roles:
+The DE Zoomcamp course shows, that we have to have these roles:

 ![sar](pics/sar.png)

-In console you schould add it by hands, following the instruction, but if you are ok with roles' names, you can use CLI.
+In console you should add it by hands, following the instruction, but if you are ok with roles' names, you can use CLI.

-From your local machine, run the following command.
+From your local machine run the following command:

 ``` bash
 gcloud auth login